 Congratulations, you have just created your first DNS record 🎉

-Configure your blog to use the new domain
+Configure your blog to use the new custom domain

 Now it's time to tell your blog at mike.digitalpress.blog to use the new domain.